Political positions of Joe Biden: Women's rights

-In 1991, Biden was chairman of the Senate Judiciary Committee when it held confirmation hearings on Republican President George H. W. Bush's nomination of Judge Clarence Thomas to the Supreme Court.
+In 1991, Biden was chairman of the Senate Judiciary Committee when it held confirmation hearings on Republican president George H. W. Bush's nomination of Judge Clarence Thomas to the Supreme Court.
 During the nomination process, Thomas was accused of a consistent pattern of sexual harassment, to which Anita Hill testified before the committee.
 During the hearing, Biden referred to an inconclusive FBI report on the accusations by Hill as "he said, she said."
 Biden refused to call other women who were willing to testify against Thomas as corroborating witnesses.
 He voted against Thomas's confirmation both in the committee and on the Senate floor.
 In 2017, Biden apologized to Hill over her treatment in the hearings, stating: "Let's get something straight here, I believed Anita Hill.
 I voted against Clarence Thomas...
 I am so sorry that she had to go through what she went through.
 Think of the courage that it took for her to come forward."
 Speaking in 2018, Biden expressed regret about not being more firm in preventing Senate colleagues on the committee from engaging in what he called "character assassination" of Hill, saying: "Anita Hill was vilified when she came forward, by a lot of my colleagues, I wish I could have done more to prevent those questions and the way they asked them....Under the Senate rules, I can't gavel you down and say you can't ask that question, although I tried.
 And so what happened was she got victimized again during the process."

 In 1994, Biden drafted the Violence Against Women Act; some suggest this was drafted in light of criticism Biden had received following the treatment of Anita Hill.
 This law provided $1.6 billion to enhance investigation and prosecution of the violent crime perpetrated against women, increased pre-trial detention of the accused, provided for automatic and mandatory restitution of those convicted, and allowed civil redress in cases prosecutors chose to leave unprosecuted.

 The U.S. Supreme Court struck down portions of the VAWA on Constitutional grounds in United States v.
 Morrison.

 Biden has said, "I consider the Violence Against Women Act the single most significant legislation that I've crafted during my 35-year tenure in the Senate.
 Indeed, the enactment of the Violence Against Women Act in 1994 was the beginning of a historic commitment to women and children victimized by domestic violence and sexual assault.
 Our nation has been rewarded for this commitment.
 Since the Act's passage in 1994, domestic violence has dropped by almost 50%."
 He has also said that the Act "empower[s] women to make changes in their lives, and by training police and prosecutors to arrest and convict abusive husbands instead of telling them to take a walk around the block".

-In 2017, Biden told a group of students that having sex with a woman while she is drunk is rape.